One-shot Adaptation of Humanoid Whole-body Motion with Walking Priors: Methods

 \subsection{Soft Transport Plans to Hard Assignments}

 The solution to Eq.~\ref{eq:opw_dist} is a soft transport plan, \ie, the pose skeleton at each timestep in the non-walking target sequence can be possibly aligned to more than one pose skeleton across multiple (usually two to three) adjacent timesteps in the walking sequence.
 However, our proposed motion generation approach necessitates a hard assignment of each target pose skeleton at every timestep to exactly one walking pose skeleton, permitting reuse of the latter.
-Thus, we propose a method for projecting a soft transport plan onto a hard assignment matrix.
+Thus, we propose a method for projecting a soft transport plan onto a hard assignment matrix, ensuring each target is matched to exactly one source, with sources potentially reused.
 The method leverages the linear sum assignment problem, solved using the Hungarian algorithm, to maximize the total assignment score derived from the input soft transport plan.

 Let \(\Gamma^\ast \in \mathbb{R}^{n \times m}_{\geq 0}\) be the optimal soft transport plan derived from Eq.~\ref{eq:opw_dist}.
 The matrix \(\Gamma^\ast\) represents a probabilistic coupling, where \(\Gamma_{nm} \geq 0\) indicates the strength of association between source \(s_n\) and target \(t_m\).
 The goal is to produce a hard assignment matrix \(\gamma \in \{0, 1\}^{n \times m}\), where \(\gamma_{nm} = 1\) if source \(s_n\) is assigned to target \(t_m\), and \(\gamma_{nm} = 0\) otherwise, subject to the constraint that each target skeleton is assigned exactly one walking skeleton: